 Platelet Enhancement Therapy

-Platelets are small disc shaped cell like elements found in blood.
+Platelets are small disc-shaped, cell-like elements found in the blood.
 Their main job is to form clots to stop bleeding, but platelets also contain growth factors for healing.
-Delivering a high concentration of platelets into an osteoarthritic joint or in an injured tendon or ligament promotes healing, is non-surgical, non-pharmaceutical and will help relieve the associated pain.
+Delivering a high concentration of platelets into an osteoarthritic joint or in an injured tendon or ligament promotes healing, is non-surgical, is non-pharmaceutical, and will help relieve the associated pain.

 By using just a small amount of blood from your pet, Animal Medical Care is able to process the blood with the C-PET system right in our office.
 The C-PET system creates a high concentration of platelets to inject into your pet at the site of their pain.
 This promotes growth factors by using the pet’s own platelets to heal the diseased or injured joint.
 Because this method uses your pet’s own blood, it reduces the risk of side effects or adverse reactions.

 Caring for the pets of Gainesville, GA and the surrounding communities.

 Animal Medical Care (AMC) is committed to providing you, your pet, and the Gainesville and Hall County community with high-quality veterinary care and service.
 We are an AAHA-accredited hospital focused on building strong relationships with each of our clients.